Biological motion: General Observations on Biological Motion

 In a PLD experiment, participants are presented with a static, dynamic, or randomized dynamic white dots that consists of light sources or motion capture markers that were placed on the joints that are involved in actions for biological organisms.
 Even though individual dots in PLD do not show any overt visual connection with other dots, observers are able to perceive cohesive biological motion of actions in dynamic PLD.^{[4]} Studies using PLD methods have found that people are better at identifying PLD of their own gaits compared to others.^{[3]} People are also able to recognize different emotions in PLD.
 With special attention to body language, an observer can identify anger, sadness, and happiness.
 Observers can also identify the actors' gender with some actions in PLD.

 Lesion Damage

-In a large study with stroke patients, significant regions that was found to be associated with deficient biological motion perception include the superior temporal sulcus and premotor cortex.
+In a large study with stroke patients, significant regions found to be associated with deficient biological motion perception include the superior temporal sulcus and premotor cortex.
 The cerebellum also is involved in biological motion processing.

 A recent study on a patient with developmental agnosia, an impairment in recognizing objects, found that the ability to recognize the form of biological organisms through biological motion remains intact, despite deficiency in perception of non-biological form through motion.
+Another study with several groups of brain-damaged patients found that perception of biological motion is not dependent on the ventral form visual pathway.